Sham1242/Sham1242/README.md

 ### Hi there, I'm Ahtsham Sohail 👋

-I am a software engineer, currently studying computer science at Rutgers University Camden.
+Computer science graduate at Rutgers University Camden.
 I am located in Blackwood NJ I have experience in front-end and back-end development as well!
 I’m currently looking for new employment in the NYC area.